Fondo Italiano per la Scienza (FIS2) Advanced Grant

 Tackling complexity:

-ADvanced numerical Approaches for MUltiscale Systems with uncertainties (ADAMUS)
+ADvanced numerical Approaches for MUltiscale Systems with uncertainties

 The project ADAMUS (2025–2028), funded through a FIS Advanced Grant, develops advanced mathematical and computational methodologies to address the challenges of complex multiscale systems affected by uncertainty.
 The FIS Advanced Grant represents the Italian counterpart of the European Research Council (ERC) Advanced Grant), supporting ambitious and high-impact research conducted by leading investigators.

-The project will be carried out at the University of Ferrara, in collaboration with leading research groups in Italy (Catania, Pavia, Verona, Rome, and L’Aquila) and in Europe (Aachen, Leuven, Kaiserslautern, Nice, Edinburgh, Oxford, and Cambridge).
+The project will be carried out at the University of Ferrara, in collaboration with leading research groups in Italy (Catania, Pavia, Verona, Rome, and L’Aquila) and in Europe (Aachen, Leuven, Kaiserslautern, Nice, Bochum, Edinburgh, Oxford, and Cambridge).

 2 PhD positions (link) [closed]